 2 Helpful / 1 Not

-Pros: Yep, its where the plant grows that the candle gets its scent [and bug-repellent properties] from; it also has a Civil War site known as "Surrender Oak".
+Pros: Yep, its where the citronella plant grows that the candle gets its scent and bug-repellent properties from; it also has a Civil War site known as "Surrender Oak".

 This pleasant walk of a course exists at the boundary where hardwoods are starting to be prevalent among the pines, and rolling hills begin to break up the terrain.
 There's only a bit of pesky but relenting undergrowth to the left side of #s 5-8 and 16; the rest of the course is open tall-trunked fairways with a sandy, leaf and pine needled floor.

-Only the holes closest to the parking lot are flattest: most travel downhill, uphill, or across a wide, gradual ravine that descends from the woods to the south and into the lake.
+Only the holes closest to the parking lot are flattest: most travel downhill, uphill, or across a wide, gradual ravine that descends from the woods on the south towards the lake.

 The water is only of real concern on #3, but truly blown throws on #s 5-6 might slip through enough shrubbery to get wet.

-#s 5, 6, and 14 were notable placements, and the course map is mostly correct, though #9 has been greatly lengthened and #18 somewhat shortened.
+#s 5, 6, and 14 were notable holes, and the course map is mostly correct, though #9 has been greatly lengthened and #18 somewhat shortened.

-The previously mentioned fire pit must have been a one-time thing, as the few ashes left had weeds and grass growing in them.
+The previously mentioned fire pit [near #15 basket] must have been a one-time thing, as the few ashes left had weeds and grass growing in them.

-Cons: The natural tees aren't the best, but its typical of a certain % of Southern courses, so you should start getting used to them.
+Cons: The natural tees aren't the best, but it's typical of a certain % of Southern courses, so get used to them if you live here.

-A bit of repetitiveness with tall trunks defining most of the throwing lanes.
+A bit of repetitiveness with tall and narrow trunks defining most of the reasonable throwing lanes.